haskell-serbia/tutorials/dependent_types.md

 λ> wasItStringOrInt x
 "Constructed with Int"
 ```

 ## Generic

+Lets now build our intuition about types in general and also dependent types.

 If we look at a normal Haskell Algebraic Data Type `T`

 ```